laro/Cilia/README.md

     - ~~Or is it useful for portable code (Linux `UInt32` <-> Windows `UInt16`)?~~
         - ~~You may use `wchar_t` then.~~

-## Advanced Unicode Support (ICU)
-Advanced Unicode support based on [ICU](https://unicode-org.github.io/icu/userguide/icu4c/) ("International Components for Unicode", "ICU4C").
+- Advanced Unicode support based on [ICU](https://unicode-org.github.io/icu/userguide/icu4c/) ("International Components for Unicode", "ICU4C").
     - "The ICU libraries provide support for:
         - The latest version of the Unicode standard
         - Character set conversions with support for over 220 codepages
         - Locale data for more than 300 locales
         - Language sensitive text collation (sorting) and searching based on the Unicode Collation Algorithm (=ISO 14651)
         - Regular expression matching and Unicode sets
         - Transformations for normalization, upper/lowercase, script transliterations (50+ pairs)
         - Resource bundles for storing and accessing localized information
         - Date/Number/Message formatting and parsing of culture specific input/output formats
         - Calendar specific date and time manipulation
         - Text boundary analysis for finding characters, word and sentence boundaries"
     - `import icu` adds extension methods for `cilia::String`
         - Allows iteration over:
             - words (important/difficult for Chinese, Japanese, Thai or Khmer, needs list of words)
                 - `for word in text.asWords()`
                 - ~~`for word in text.byWord()`~~
             - lines
                 - `for line in text.asLines()`
                 - ~~`for line in text.byLine()`~~
             - sentences (needs list of abbreviations, like "e.g.", "i.e.", "o.ä.")
                 - `for sentence in text.asSentences()`
                 - ~~`for sentence in text.bySentence()`~~
         - Depending on locale
             - `string.toUpper(locale)`, `string.toLower(locale)`
                 - `toUpper(Sting, locale) -> String`, `toLower(Sting, locale) -> String`
             - `stringArray.sort(locale)`
                 - `sort(Container<String>, locale) -> Container<String>`
             - `compare(stringA, stringB, locale) -> Int`

 ## `cilia` Standard Library